Red Abyssinian Banana

 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

-Synonyms of Ensete ventricosum (32) (Updated on 1-22-21): Ensete arnoldianum (De Wild.)
+Synonyms of Ensete ventricosum (32) (Updated on 12-4-21 from Plants of the World Online): Ensete arnoldianum (De Wild.)
 Cheesman, Ensete bagshawei (Rendle & Greves) Cheesman, Ensete buchananii (Baker) Cheesman, Ensete davyae (Stapf) Cheesman, Ensete edule Bruce ex Horan., Ensete fecundum (Stapf) Cheesman, Ensete holstii (K.Schum.)
 Cheesman, Ensete laurentii (De Wild.)
 Cheesman, Ensete proboscideum (Oliv.)
 Cheesman, Ensete ruandense (De Wild.)
 Cheesman, Ensete rubronervatum (De Wild.)
 Cheesman, Ensete schweinfurthii (K.Schum. & Warb.)
 Cheesman, Ensete ulugurense (Warb. & Moritz) Cheesman, Ensete ventricosum var. montbeliardii (Bois) Cufod., Mnasium theophrasti Pritz., Musa africana W.Bull, Musa arnoldiana De Wild., Musa bagshawei Rendle & Greves, Musa buchananii Baker, Musa davyae Stapf, Musa ensete J.F.Gmel., Musa fecunda Stapf, Musa holstii K.Schum., Musa kaguna Chiov., Musa laurentii De Wild., Musa martretiana A.Chev., Musa proboscidea Oliv., Musa ruandensis De Wild., Musa rubronervata De Wild., Musa schweinfurthii K.Schum. & Warb., Musa ulugurensis Warb. & Moritz, Musa ventricosa Welw.